GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2022-10-10 17:21 UTC

+We've unpaused the study.
+We're monitoring our systems, ready to react if the additional traffic starts to affect performance.

 ## 🟡 2022-10-10 16:18 UTC

 The site is experiencing some performance issues due to a large study, which has been paused.